tdcosim/SolarPV-DER-simulation-tool/README.md

 pip install -e .
 ```
 ## Using the module
-The module can be imported as shown below:
+The module can be imported as a normal python module:
 ```
 import pvder
 ```
-The following cl
+The following features are available currently:
+1. Single phase or three phase DER models.
+2. Run simulation in stand alone mode with internal grid voltage source model.
+3. Run simulation in loop mode where grid voltage is supplied every time step by outside program.
+4. Introduce solar insolation events (in all modes), grid voltage, and frequency change events (in stand alone mode).
+5. Enable Low voltage ride through (LVRT) and Volt-VAR control logic.

 ### Using the stand alone single phase DER model with 10 kW power rating
 The following steps are required:
 1. First import the following classes: